SKnoedler/ContactApp/README.md

 As soon as you submit your request, an email is sent to my personal email adress and my database gets updated!

 # Quick Start
-# Add your DATABASE URI in app.py and your mail params in send_mail.py
+Don't forget to add your DATABASE URI in app.py and your mail params in send_mail.py

 # Install dependencies
 pipenv shell